THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Art.
 29. The duties of the Executive Board shall be as follows:

-a) to draw up a programme of work, which shall be subject to the approval of the General Assembly;
+a) to draw up a programme of work and the budget of income and expenses, which shall be subject to the approval of the General Assembly;

 b) to consider and approve the proposals of the President of the association regarding its current activities, as well as the organization of the activities;